Drekkg/chord_sequencer/README.md

 ![screenshot of chord sequence section](assets/images/chord-sequence.png)

 ### Future Features
-I demo'd the app a music teacher friend and some musician friends, who were quite enthused.
+I demo'd the app to a music teacher friend and some musician friends, who were quite enthused.
 They made a few suggestions that I would like to implement in the future.
 - A feature that allows the user to record and save chord progressions.
 - A loop feature that allows the user to loop a chord progression.
 - The ability to change the sounds triggered by the chords.
 To choose between a piano, guitar or synth sound.
-This is a feature high on my list as I think the sounds at the moment are a bit clangy and could be improved.
+This is a feature high on my list as I think the sounds at the moment could be improved.
 A high quality piano sound would make the app a more professional tool.

 ### Technologies Used
 Languages used: